-The vast majority of teams conduct the daily Scrum meeting by having each person answer the three questions in order.
-You answer all three, then I do, then she does, and so on.
+The vast majority of teams conduct the daily scrum meeting by having each person answer the three questions in order.
+You answer all three, then the next person, the next and so on.
 An interesting alternative that some teams find helpful is to talk through one product backlog item before moving on to the next.
 In this way, an individual may give an update at multiple different times during the same meeting.

 For more information on daily scrum meetings, check out these blog posts: